 If you have any questions, comments or concerns, please do not hesitate to contact the service points by telephone or e-mail:

-- The Service Point for students is open Monday to Thursday from 10 am to 2 pm and can be reached by telephone on 0335 5534 4747 or e-mail.
+- The Service Point for students is open Monday to Thursday from 9am to 3pm (closed on Fridays) and can be reached by telephone on 0335 5534 4747 or e-mail.
 Assignments and theses can be handed in there during opening hours.